 Cysts And Infections

-Site Enhancement Oils are more likely to result in infected injection sites, which could result in disgusting cysts.
+Site Enhancement Oils are more likely to result in infected injection sites.

 With infection, again, there is also the risk of death.